CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - React / Bootstrap (Front-End)
 - web3.js (Blockchain connection)

+## Possible improvements

+As for any projects, particularly in the context of a time framed bootcamp, there is always room for improvements.
+If I have had more time, I would probably have improved the following points:

+- Naming of setter and getters accross smart contracts should be harmonized
+- Add a "VOTE" instruction to create dynamic pools (typical use case: )
+- Make sure that the total percentage in a rule using TRANSFER-SOME instructions adds up to 100%.
+Currently ...
++ ... if the sum is > 100%, I just mitigated the risk by for the user by reverting the transaction
++ ... if the sum is < 100%, the unused part of the msg.value will be stuck in the contract.
+Adding a check in the Interpreter.sol could detect this situation and revert the transaction

 ## Disclaimer

 - I changed the subject of my project.
-Please find [here](https://github.com/CodeFrite/consensys-bootcamp-initial-idea) the initial idea I was working on
+Please find [here](https://github.com/CodeFrite/consensys-bootcamp-initial-idea) the initial idea I was working on.